vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 * Heroku starts to build the app once Travis tests are completed.
 * Heroku shows a hash for the deployed version.

-**You are almost there!** Now you should be able to open the app in the browser.
-Heroku shows that as an option on the menu.
+**You are almost there!** Now you should be able to open the staging region of the app in the browser.
+Heroku shows that as an option on the arrow menu.
+In this case, it launches https://bookshelfstaging.herokuapp.com/ .

 ![Heroku automatic deployment](https://cdn.auth0.com/blog/docker-ruby/show_heroku_deployment_after_travis_test.gif)